 Broadway at the Beach

-Ten minutes by car in the other direction, this inland shopping paradise offers everything from cinemas and theater revue shows to restaurants and bars.
-You can easily spend a day here while your bags are safely locked in the trunk.
+Broadway at the Beach is less than 15 minutes in the other direction.
+This inland shopping paradise offers everything from cinemas and theater revue shows to restaurants and bars.
+You can easily spend a day here while your bags are locked in the trunk.

 Golfer paradise

-Golfers have come to the right place since Myrtle Beach and the Grand Strand is often referred to as the “Golf Capital of the World” with over 90 options in every category (championship courses to themed mini-golf for families).
+Golfers have come to the right place.
+Myrtle Beach and the Grand Strand is often called the “Golf Capital of the World” with approximately 90 options in every category, from championship courses to themed mini-golf for families.

 Free entertainment shuttle